Thesys-lab/sosp23-s3fifo/doc/AE.md

 > **Note**
 > The full dataset is very large (2 TB before decompression), so we suggest you only download the traces you need.
 > Many of the experiments require long running time, be prepared.
 We suggest using the sampled Twitter traces so that you do not have to wait days for the results.
+> libCacheSim allows you to run experiments in parallel, however, which requires more memory.
+If you would like to reduce DRAM usage, you can run one experiment at each time, e.g., specifying one algorithm or size.

 > **Note**
 > The commands below assume you are in the root directory, which contains the libCacheSim, result, scripts, doc folders.